UST Radiation Detectors Overview

 AIRDOS: In-Flight Ionizing Radiation Monitoring

-AIRDOS is designed for measuring ionizing radiation at flight altitudes aboard aircraft.
-It must detect mixed radiation fields, to save energy and weight is realized with a semiconductor detector.
+AIRDOS is designed to measure ionizing radiation at flight altitudes aboard aircraft.
+It must detect mixed radiation fields, and to save energy and weight is realized with a semiconductor detector.
 It places significant demands on low power consumption since it could lack an external power source.
-High reliability is crucial as it operates independently on board an aircraft and ensures it does not expose aircraft to a hazard.
+High reliability is crucial as it operates independently on board an aircraft and ensures it does not expose the aircraft to a hazard.
 The service interval is around one month, with shorter servicing time compared to the aircraft itself preparation for flight, involving memory media and energy source replacement, to maintain continuous measurements within a single calibrated instrument on one aircraft.

 GEODOS: Ground-Based Radiation Detection